[Opinion] Today's the day to declare Ukraine an EU candidate country

 Already a member?

-Time to remind the our political leaders that the enlargement policy is the most powerful foreign policy tool the EU ever had.
+Time to remind our political leaders that the enlargement policy is the most powerful foreign policy tool the EU ever had.

 And using it would come without any cost and concrete obligations while bringing huge and immediate effects.